 China opens Africa’s biggest Free Trade in Djibouti

-While the China-US trade war is certainly one of the biggest pieces of news in international trade today – Some attention should be paid to the types of trade channels that are opening elsewhere in the world.
-First the EU made headway with Mexico, now China is breaking new ground with establishing an East Africa Free Trade Zone.
+There is no question that the China-US trade war is making waves in international trade today.
+Trade channels opening elsewhere in the world deserve some attention too.
+For example, the European Union has made significant headway with Mexico.
+Secondly, China is now breaking new ground with establishing an East Africa Free Trade Zone.

-Costing $3.5 billion and ultimately set to span 4,800 hectares, the zone enables users to operate without paying property, income, dividend or value-added taxes.
-It will be jointly run by the Djibouti Ports and Free Zones Authority and China’s Merchants Holdings Company.
+Costing $3.5 billion and set to span 4,800 hectares, the zone enables users to operate without paying property, income, dividend or value-added taxes.
+The Djibouti Ports and Free Zones Authority and China’s Merchants Holdings Company will run it jointly.

 The opening coincided with Djibouti’s hosting of the Africa-China Economic Forum and was attended by both the Ethiopian Prime Minister and the Rwandan President.